-Subsequently, the evaluating team proceeded with the interviews and on-field visits to develop an indepth analysis of the pre-selected indicators.
+Subsequently, the evaluating team proceeded with the interviews and on-field visits to develop an in-depth analysis of the pre-selected indicators.
 These consultations were an important source of information for the analysis of the data the CFP developed to answer the SDGs and CRI selected indicators, and provided with additional inputs and recommendations from the stakeholders to improve the CFP's methodologies and implementation process.
 Furthermore, these served as a reflective process for the stakeholders (mostly municipal government' and services companies' authorities) about their current efforts towards monitoring, reporting and achieving the SDGs; consequently, stakeholders committed to initiate this process and recognized this assessment as a "first step" to carry through this process.
 The participation of stakeholders varies at each city, nonetheless, it was guaranteed the participation of key staff that was able to provide with an appropriate input for the assessment.
+The complete list of participants can be found in Annex 1.